What are the issues that matter to you?

 What are some ways Liberty students and staff are making changes in the world?

-Liberty’s Habitat for Humanity Club has raised money for and built two homes since 2014 — and just received a $20,000 grant (alongside clubs at Clemson University and Purdue University) from State Farm Insurance to start their third.
+Liberty’s Habitat for Humanity Club has raised money for and built three homes since 2014 — and just received their second $20,000 grant from State Farm Insurance to begin their fourth.
+The only other school to have received the grant back-to-back was Clemson University.

 Law students provide free tax filing help to low-income families every year.